Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Conditions for long-range dependence

 Equation~\eqref{psdscaling} suggests that the power spectral density itself has a power-law signature $\Omega_{\wt{\Phi}}(\omega) \sim 1/\omega^{\beta}$ with

-If $\Omega_{\wt{\Phi}}(\omega)$ displays scale invariance, then it follows from \Secref{sec:divergence} that long range correlations are expected in the limit $\Delta\rightarrow\infty$ and within the range of Pareto exponents $1\leq\alpha\leq3$.
-According to \Eqref{eq:beta}, this corresponds to the range of power spectral density scaling exponents $0\leq\beta\leq2$, which includes exponents $\beta=0$, $\beta=1$ and $\beta=2$, characteristic of white, pink, and Brownian noises, respectively.
+If $\Omega_{\wt{\Phi}}(\omega)$ displays scale invariance, then it follows from \Secref{sec:divergence} that long-range correlations are expected in the limit $\Delta\rightarrow\infty$ and within the range of Pareto exponents $1\leq\alpha\leq3$.
+According to \Eqref{eq:beta}, this corresponds to the range of frequency scaling exponents $0\leq\beta\leq2$, where $\beta=0$, $\beta=1$ and $\beta=2$ are exponents characteristic of white, pink, and Brownian noises, respectively.
+The frequency range in which bounded spectral scale invariance is anticipated is determined by the range of the underlying pulse durations, with the delimiting angular frequencies given by $1/\taumax$ and $1/\taumin$.
+Outside this range the shape of the power spectral density is determined by the power spectral density of the pulse function, $\Varrho_\phi(\tau\omega)$, resulting in a broken power law with break points at the cutoff frequencies.